Case study: How to automate marketing reporting in the restaurant business

 Automated reports on attracting new users to the website and mobile application

-Thanks to these reports, we could divide all purchases into new and returning customers.
+Thanks to these reports, the team could divide all purchases into new and returning customers.
 This made it possible to exclude returning customers from advertising campaigns for new customers, thereby, reducing CPO across all channels.
-By seeing statistics in the channels section for returning and new users simultaneously, we were able to understand which sources drive more new orders and tilt the budget in their favor.
-In sources where repeated purchases prevail, we reduced the budget, thereby reducing the total planned CPO.
+By seeing statistics in the channels section for returning and new users simultaneously, the marketers were able to understand which sources drive more new orders and tilt the budget in their favor.
+In sources where repeated purchases prevail, they reduced the budget, thereby reducing the total planned CPO.

 By the way, the main KPIs in these reports are calculated based on CRM data.

-Here, we see that more than half of desktop traffic across all channel groups is returning customers.
+Here, you can see that more than half of desktop traffic across all channel groups is returning customers.
 This indicates the importance of working with a loyal base and increasing retention.

 Set up post-view analytics